Dai Daiwei: Personal life

-Dai was born on July 19, 2003 in Saint Petersburg, Russia to Chinese father and Russian mom.
+Dai was born on July 19, 2003 in Saint Petersburg, Russia to a Chinese father and Russian mother.
 The family moved to China when Dai was two years old, settling in Shenzhen.
 He is fluent in Mandarin, Russian, and English.

 In addition to figure skating, Dai also enjoys swimming and playing piano.

 He looks up to fellow Chinese male figure skaters Yan Han and Jin Boyang.

 Career

 Early career

 Dai began skating in 2010 at the age of six and a half years old, and was first coached by Denis Petrov and Chen Lu in Shenzhen.
 During his childhood, he also worked with former German figure skater, Constanze Paulinus, for two years, while she coached at his skating club.

 Dai eventually moved to Beijing in 2018 to train under two-time World Champion pair skaters, Pang Qing and Tong Jian shortly after they opened the Pangqing Tongjian Academy.

 He debuted as a junior skater at the 2020 Chinese Junior Championships, where he won the bronze medal.
 During the 2020–21 season, however, all Chinese national competitions were canceled as a result of the COVID-19 pandemic.
 This meant that Dai was unable to partake in major competitions that season.

-Finally able to return to competition for the 2022–23 season, Dai made his senior national debut at the 2022 Chinese Championships, where he won the bronze medal.
+Finally able to return to competition for the 2022–23 season, Dai made his senior national debut at the 2023 Chinese Championships, where he won the bronze medal.

 In March 2023, Dai moved to Harbin to train at the Heilongjiang Winter Sports Training Center, where Jia Shuguang became his new coach.